kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

+The existing impersonation mechanism will introduce 1 access review for request with impersonation.
+While upon feature is enabled:
+- When the check is passed, it will introduce 2-3 access review checks for request with impersonation.
+  - 2 access review check if the new access rule is passed.
+  - 3 access review check if the new access rule is not passed, and the legacy impersonate access rule is passed.
-It will introduce one additional access review check for request with impersonation.
+- When the check is disallowed, it will introduce 3 access review checks for request with impersonation.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?